Grants and Scholarships

 NC Need Based Scholarship for Private College Students

-This grant is for North Carolina residents with financial need enrolled at least three-quarter time as undergraduate students at an eligible NC independent non-profit campus.
+This grant is for North Carolina residents with financial need enrolled at least half time as undergraduate students at an eligible NC independent non-profit campus.

 Scholarships